jrj02/COMP2042_CW_hcyjj2/README.md

 - Pressing 'esc' while in-game brings back player to the main menu.

 f.
 Background Images and Assest Changes.
--
+- Added new background image in-game to fit the theme of the game.
+Changed platform image, ball image and gold ball image.

 f.
 Sound Effect and Background track.
 - Initialized a new class, Sound.java.
-Added background sound and
+Here is a list of all sounds added and where:

+Background tracks-
+a.
+Main menu song.
+Added to main menu.
+b.
+In-game song.
+Added to in-game.
+c.
+Game over song.
+Added to losing screen.

+Sound effects-
+a.
+Brick broken sfx.
+When a block breaks.
+b.
+Losing a heart sfx.
+When ball touches the ground.
+c.
+Platform sfx.
+When ball touches platform.
+d.
+Power-up sfx.
+When ball